 Course Number and Title: CSC 114 Computer Science I

 This course introduces the fundamental concepts of programming.
-Topics include data types, control structures, functions, arrays, files, and the mechanics of running, testing, debugging, and documenting programs.
-Additionally, the concepts of data abstraction and recursion are introduced.
+Topics include data types, control structures, functions, arrays, file I/O, and the mechanics of running, testing, debugging, and documenting programs.
+Additionally, the concepts recursion, reference variables, and Object-Oriented Programming are introduced.
 Students employ fundamental concepts to create and assess simple programs.

 - Practice professional behaviors in response to ethical issues inherent in computing.
 (CCC 3, 4, PGC 1, 3)